Fallout 76 Power Armour locations: where to find them

 Almost heaven, West Virginia

-Power Armor in Fallout is normally reserved for the Brotherhood of Steel, being their uniform of sorts and either a sign of hope or despair, depending on which side of America they’re in.
+Power Armor in Fallout is normally reserved for the Brotherhood of Steel, but its existence predates the bombs.
+That said, being their uniform of sorts, the Power Armor is seen either as a sign of hope or despair, depending on which side of America they’re in.
 In Fallout 76, the Power Armor is still where it was when the atom bomb dropped, stored away and waiting for those emerging from the vaults to take them.
 In this guide, I will show you where to find the various Power Armors that have been found so far in the game.

 Fallout 76 Power Armor locations guide